 Stock market today: Asian shares mostly fall after Wall Street drop, Tokyo hits new 34-year high

-Japan’s benchmark Nikkei 225 gained 0.9% in morning trading to 35,935.59.
+Japan’s benchmark Nikkei 225 gained 0.2% in afternoon trading to 35,701.41.
 The Nikkei has been hitting new 34-year highs, or the best since February 1990 during the so-called financial “bubble.”
 Buying focused on semiconductor-related shares, and a cheap yen helped boost exporter issues.

 Investors were keeping their eyes on upcoming earnings reports, as well as potential moves by the world’s central banks, to gauge their next moves.